jina-ai/jina/.github/2.0/COOKBOOK-Executor.md

 Line number corresponds to the 1.x code:

 - `L5`: change imports to top-level namespace `jina`;
-- `L8`: all executors now subclass from `Executor` class;
+- `L8`: all Executors now subclass from `Executor` class;
 - `L13-14`: there is no need to inherit from `__init__`, no signature is enforced;
 - `L20`: `.touch()` is removed; for this particular encoder as long as the seed is fixed there is no need to store;
 - `L22`: adding `@requests` to decorate the core method, changing signature to `docs, **kwargs`;
 - `L32`:
-    - the content extraction and embedding assignment are now done manually;
+    - content extraction and embedding assignment are now done manually;
     - replacing previous `Blob2PngURI` and `ExcludeQL` driver logic using `Document` built-in methods `convert_blob_to_uri` and `pop`
     - there is nothing to return, as the change is done in-place.